timvisee/dworek/res/docs/guide/guide.md

 The current standings are shown at the bottom of the _Me_ tab on the main game page, so you can always see how good your team is currently doing.

+## Device setup
+The Dworek game is played in a browser.
+In a browser everybody is able to enjoy the game without installing anything.

+Because the game is played in the browser, there are a few important things to note.

+### Browser
+Not all browsers play the game well.
+Therefore it's highly recommended to install one of the following browsers for this game:
+* Firefox bNightly (by Mozilla)
+* Firefox (by Mozilla)
+* Google Chrome (by Google)

+### Permissions
+Your browser probably asks for permission to let Dworek use your location and things like that.
+Please accept any permission requests to ensure Dworek works properly.

+Different permissions are required in different browsers.
+See the list below for required permissions.

+Required permissions:
+- Location services (GPS)

+Optional permissions:
+- Notifications
+- Phone vibrations

+A notification will come up asking you to accept these permissions when needed.

+### Location service
+Dworek requires the use of your devices location.
+For this, you must enable location services on your device.

+On Android phones, location services must be set to _High accuracy_.
+On iPhones, location services must be enabled (with GPS).

+After that's done, ensure Dworek has permission from your browser to use your location.

+### Network
+For this application an active network connection is required.
+When connection is lost, the application will be frozen until network is available again.

+Dworek notifies you when connection is lost, or when you've successfully been reconnected.